NicoletFEAR/Tutorials/Programming101.md

 - Robot.java is where the action begins
 - Control+Click TimedRobot and appreciate how much is already done for you
 - Understand that code is just a tool.
 You have to learn to use the tool and this is a complicated tool that takes time to understand
 - Java is strongly typed.
-Ceremony around defining variables
+Ceremony around defining variables; we have to declare what type each variable is
 - Object-oriented so we organize around objects

 ### Understanding what robots do